FiR 1: Dismantling

-VTT has signed a contract with Fortum on the dismantling of the reactor.
-Fortum is going to begin the dismantling at the end of 2022.
-It is estimated that dismantling of the reactor will generate about 60 m3 of low- and intermediate-level waste.
-Because the reactor was small, the amount of waste generated is also small, especially when compared to the amount of waste from decommissioning of a full-size nuclear power plant.
-Most of the waste will be concrete.
-VTT is going to transport the dismantling waste by road to the low- and intermediate-level waste repository either in Loviisa or in Olkiluoto.
-Final disposal of decommissioning waste from the reactor will be performed in due course in a final disposal facility in Finnish bedrock.
-The decommissioning waste is packaged into concrete boxes for final disposal; since the decommissioning waste does not contain long-lived radioactive isotopes, the packages are designed to last only at least 500 years.
+Fortum was the main contractor in the dismantling of the reactor, which began in June 2023 and was finished in April 2024.
+The total cost of the decommissioning was about €24 million.
+The dismantling of the reactor generated about 60 m3 of low- and intermediate-level waste, mainly concrete.
+Because the reactor was small, the amount of waste generated was also small, especially when compared to the amount of waste from decommissioning of a full-size nuclear power plant.
+The dismantling waste was transported to the low- and intermediate-level waste final repository in Loviisa and placed in Finnish bedrock.
+The decommissioning waste was packaged into concrete boxes for final disposal; since the decommissioning waste does not contain long-lived radioactive isotopes, the packages are designed to last only at least 500 years.

-FiR 1 is Finland’s first nuclear facility to be dismantled.
-The lessons-learned from the research reactor dismantling project will be used for preparation of the decommissioning of Finnish nuclear power plants.
-In 2018, the Finnish government decided to give VTT a 13.5 million euros special grant for dismantling the research reactor.
+FiR 1 was Finland's first nuclear facility to be dismantled.
+The lessons learned from the research reactor dismantling project will be used for preparation of the decommissioning of Finnish nuclear power plants.
+In 2018, the Finnish government decided to give VTT a €13.5-million special grant for dismantling the research reactor.
 The Council of State of Finland granted a decommissioning license (required by Finnish nuclear law) in June 2021.
-The reactor will be dismantled in 2022–2023; the process is expected to take about a year.
-After the reactor and related components are dismantled, the reactor building will be decontaminated and, after thorough checks and measurements to ensure that the building is safe radiation-wise, the building will be released to use for other purposes.
+After the reactor and related components were dismantled, the reactor building was decontaminated and, after thorough checks and measurements to ensure that the building was safe radiation-wise, the building was released to use for other purposes.
 Before the dismantling work of the reactor started, the reactor building was not contaminated and its radiation level was the same as the background radiation level.
 Many Finnish buildings are exposed to much higher levels of radiation than the reactor building, due to natural sources such as the bedrock (especially radon gas) or building materials (e.g. granite).
-There was no soil contamination at the site of the reactor before dismatling and demolition work began.
+There was no soil contamination at the site of the reactor before dismantling and demolition work began.